Next.js, Capacitor, and Electron: Cross-Platform with a Single Codebase

 Data Sharing and Offline Support Across Platforms

 Another major challenge was local database management.
 Storing data in a browser is easy, but data must be preserved on mobile and desktop when the app closes or the internet connection drops.
 We solved this issue by using Dexie.js (IndexedDB wrapper).
 Since IndexedDB is standardly supported in modern browsers, Capacitor WebViews, and Electron environments, we built a local, offline-first database that works across all platforms using a single codebase.
-When the device connects to the internet, synchronization with Firebase Firestore is triggered.
+This offline-first approach caches user achievements locally and syncs them seamlessly with Firebase Firestore in the background as soon as network availability is restored, ensuring zero data loss and conflict-free resolutions.

 If you are an independent developer looking to quickly deploy your products to all devices, the Next.js + Capacitor + Electron trio is an excellent choice that minimizes code duplication and accelerates product development speed by 3x.